BG3-Community-Library-Team/bg3-community/Tutorials/General/custom-origin-creation.md

 ## Le Template

-Download the template files from here: https://github.com/EmeraldTechnopath/Em_Custom_Origin_Template
+Download the template files from here: https://github.com/EmeraldTechnopath/Em_Custom_Origin_Template (click the Code button and Download ZIP)

 It's a completely working custom origin, so you can pack it and put it into the game to see how it works.
 My recommendation is to make changes in **small batches**, testing every so often.
 If something breaks, you'll have a better idea of what went wrong.
 You can also use a version control service like GitHub to allow you to roll back your changes if something goes terribly wrong.